uberllama/api_presenter/README.md

 end
 ```

+Controller params are used to tell the presenter what to load.
+The default param keys are `count`, `policies`, and `include`:

+* `count [Boolean]` Pass true if you just want a count of the primary collection.
+* `policies [Boolean]` Pass true if you want to resolve policies for the primary collection.
+* `include [String, Array]` A comma-delimited list or array of collection names (camelCase or under_scored) to include with the primary collection.

 ### 3. Render the result

-How you ultimately render the primary collection and the data produced by ApiPresenter is up to you. `@presenter` has the following properties:
+After calling the `present` method in a controller action, you access your processed collection through the `@presenter` instance variable.
+How you ultimately render the data produced by ApiPresenter is up to you.

+`@presenter` has the following properties:

 * `collection [Array<ActiveRecord::Base>]` The primary collection that was passed into the presenter.
 Empty if count requested.
 * `total_count [Integer]` When using Kaminari or another pagination method that defines a `total_count` property, returns unpaginated count.
 If the primary collection is not an `ActiveRecord::Relation`, simply returns the number of records.